-The County will strive to maintain a liquidity ratio of at least \$1 dollar of cash and short term investments to each \$1 dollar of current liabilities.
+The County will strive to maintain a liquidity ratio of at least \$1.50 of cash and short term investments to each \$1 dollar of current liabilities.
+This is higher than our credit ratings agency's acceptable ration and is necessary given the County's lack of revenue diversity and the volatility of the Business Income Tax revenues.